iem-projects/pd-acre/readme.rst

 ............

 ACRE is collection of Puredata_ patches organized in modules with example applications targeting algorithmic composition in an realtime computermusic environment.
-ACRE is used in open source projects within Atelier Algorythmics AA_ and IEM_  and was made public to be useful for others.
+ACRE is used in open source projects within Atelier Algorythmics AA_ and IEM_  and was made public, hopefully to be useful for others.

-Modules of this library can and should be used as sub-modules in projects.

 Mission
 ~~~~~~~

-An Algorithmic Composition Real-time Environment (ACRE) using Puredata should be assembled to enable composers to generate compositions,  computermusic ensembles to share instruments, musicians to build and extend their tools and media artists to include realtime computermusic in their projects.
+An Algorithmic Composition Real-time Environment (ACRE) using Puredata should be assembled, to enable composers to create compositions,  computermusic ensembles to share instruments, musicians to build and extend their tools and media artists to include realtime computermusic in their projects.
-As artistic research environment this should evolve from within projects and courses, mostly done at the IEM_.
+As an artistic research environment ACRE should evolve from within projects and courses, mostly done at the IEM_.
-Therefore the academic development strategy is used:
+Therefore an academic development strategy is used:
 "develop during project phase and publish and share valuable parts afterwards" ;-)

 The "Algorithmic Composition Realtime Environment" aka ACRE is a library,
 assembling and extending modules to implement pieces for robotic instruments and musicians in computer music realtime environments.
-This artistic research environment will also integrate algorithms for generation and analysis for parameter data-streams for robotic machinery and algorithmic compositions.
+This artistic research environment will also integrate algorithms for generation and analysis of data-streams for robotic machinery and algorithmic compositions.
-Also it is an documentation of an accumulation on ideas and algorithms used in compositions and realizations of art installations at IEM and Atelier Algorythmics [AA]_ .
+As an accumulation of ideas and algorithms used in compositions and realizations of art installations at IEM and Atelier Algorythmics [AA]_  it is also an documentation of this development process.

 Documentation
 -------------

-is in the docu_ directory and in every module directory named ``readme.rst`` and ``<modulename>.rst``
+goes in the docu_ directory and in every module directory named ``readme.rst`` and ``<modulename>.rst``

 .. _docu: docu/